-- · Service level Improvement Plans contain key service objectives that are geared, where appropriate, towards achieving the overall strategic objectives detailed in the Authority's Corporate Plan.
-They also contain targets in respect of both national performance indicators and local performance targets. - This system is in turn supported by individual annual staff performance and development reviews to ensure that everyone understands their individual and service unit contribution to - The Authority uses a performance management software system, Ffynnon, which is used to monitor not only individual performance indicators, but also their combined effect on the achievement of strategic objectives. - · Performance against targets is monitored at officer and member levels, by Corporate Management Team, Directorate Management Teams, and Scrutiny Committees. - · Albeit that there is an established process in place, as outlined above, the reporting of performance is under review to ensure these procedures are best able to take the Authority forward in the medium term in light of reducing budgets, the need to introduce self evaluation on a consistent corporate basis and finally the delivery of the Corporate Plan and Single Integrated Plan.
+- This system is in turn supported by individual annual staff performance and development reviews to ensure that everyone understands their individual and service unit contribution to corporate goals. - The Authority uses a performance management software system, Ffynnon, which is used to monitor not only individual performance indicators, but also their combined effect on the achievement of strategic objectives. - Performance against targets is monitored at officer and Member levels, by Corporate Management Team, Directorate Management Teams with Cabinet Members, and Scrutiny Committees. - Albeit that there is an established process in place, as outlined above, the reporting of performance is under review to ensure these procedures are best able to take the Authority forward in the medium term in light of reducing budgets